 378-380 Commonwealth were designed by Peabody and Stearns, architects, and built in 1883-1884 by George F. Shepard, builder, a symmetrical pair of houses.
-The houses were built for The Park Entrance Lands Trust on part of the land the trust had purchased on October 15, 1880, from the Boston Water Power Company.
+The houses were the first buildings on the south side of Commonwealth west of Massachusetts Avenue, built for The Park Entrance Lands Trust on part of the land the trust had purchased on October 15, 1880, from the Boston Water Power Company.
 The trust is shown as the owner on the original building permit for the two houses, dated October 17, 1883.

 The trust was managed by three trustees: Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Henry Melville Whitney.
 Grenville T. W. Braman was forme treasurer of the Boston Water Power Company.
 Henry Hyde was an attorney and former state legislator.
 Henry Whitney was president of the Metropolitan Steamship Company, organizer of the West End Street Railway, and the founder or organizer of several coal mining and iron and steel companies.

 The two houses were separate residences until the late 1920s.
 On March 23, 1923, the Harvard Club of Boston, located at 374 Commonwealth, purchased 380 Commonwealth.
 After leasing it as a lodging house for several years, in September of 1927 the Club applied for (and subsequently received) permission to convert it into an annex to provide additional bedrooms for its members and guests.
 This permitted the club to remodel 374 Commonwealth, moving its billiard and card rooms to the third floor (where there previously were bedrooms) and create a new grill room where the billiard room was formerly located.

 On June 12, 1929, the Club purchased 378 Commonwealth.
 It remodeled the building and combined it with 374 and 380 Commonwealth, cutting connecting doors in the party walls.